What is Bloom's Taxonomy and how can it promote critical and creative thinking?

 How Useful is Blooms Taxonomy For Teachers?

 Bloom's Taxonomy is useful for teachers because it helps them identify the intellectual level at which their students are able to perform.
 It also helps teachers in asking questions and creating instruction to encourage critical thinking by putting an effort to reach the highest levels of analysis, synthesis and evaluation alongside learners ready to achieve the highest levels.
+Educational activities can be shaped using the framework and the questions can be used for formative assessment.
+When utilised effectively, the conceptual framework allows educators to systematically move through the cognitive domain of learning.
+Lesson level objectives can be created using the learning verbs which helps teachers think about the complexity of the material they are delivering.

 Why Use Blooms Taxonomy?